spiral/docs/docs/en/component/attributes.md

 ### Selective Reader

 The implementation automatically selects the correct reader based on the syntax used in the application.
-This behavior is required if you use both syntaxes at the same time in the same project.
+This behavior is required if you use both syntax at the same time in the same project.
 For example, in the case of an already working project, which is refactored and the syntax of annotations is translated into the modern syntax of attributes.

 ```php
 /** @ExampleAnnotation */